marco3211/shopping-app/README.md

 - **Components**: Reusable UI elements that can be used across different pages.
 These are located in the `src/components` directory.
   - `CreateListCard.jsx`: Component for creating a new list.
   - `Header.jsx`: Component for the application header.
-  - `ListCard.jsx`: Component for displaying individual list items.
+  - `ListCard.jsx`: Component for displaying individual list items, with functionality for editing and deleting lists.

 - **Pages**: Main views or screens of the application, often representing a route.
 These are located in the `src/pages` directory.
   - `CreateAccountPage.jsx`: Page for creating a new account.
   - `CreateListPage.jsx`: Page for creating a new list.
+  - `EditListPage.jsx`: Page for editing an existing list.
+  - `FullListPage.jsx`: Page for viewing all items in a list.
   - `Home.jsx`: Home page of the application, featuring drag-and-drop reordering of lists.
   - `ListsPage.jsx`: Page for displaying all lists, reflecting the current state from Redux.

 - **Redux**: State management for the application.
 The Redux-related files are located in the `src/redux` directory.
   - `store.js`: Configures the Redux store.
   - `slices/`: Contains Redux slices for different parts of the state.
+  - `actions.js`: Defines action types and creators for managing lists.
+  - `reducers.js`: Handles state changes based on dispatched actions.

 - **Utilities**: Helper functions and utilities used across the application.
 These are located in the `src/utils` directory.
   - `indexedDB.js`: Utility for handling IndexedDB operations, ensuring persistent storage of lists.